 The University's Learning Management System (LMS) for online students is a restricted access and password protected electronic environment.
 Prior to entering the LMS, an online student's identity must be verified by way of an assigned unique login and password that is provided to each student upon enrollment and class registration.
 Verification of student information is provided at no extra cost to the student.
 Student identity will be maintained in a private format by the University in accord with established institutional privacy and confidentiality policies with access provided only to agents of the University who require immediate and necessary use of the information in order to fulfill the various academic activities of the University.
 It is the student's responsibility to strictly preserve the privacy of their login and password information.
 Students are prohibited from sharing login and password information.
 Any such intentional comprise of the integrity of the privacy of a student's login and/or password (i.e., sharing of this information) will result in the student being subject to immediate termination from the University.
-In the event a student believes the privacy associated with their login and password information.
+In the event a student believes the privacy associated with their login and password information has been comprised, he/she is required to contact school officials for an immediate reset of their information.
 This is also done at no extra cost to the student.